ort-israel/wpmanualtranslation/README.md

 3. Why arabic is not recognised?
 Maybe use this: Should ask Moshe - Sent mail.
 Waiting for answer https://stackoverflow.com/questions/42510056/detect-the-writing-system-of-a-string-in-python/42510267
 4. Settings: Done

+## For v0.3
+1. Convert pages and post to use inheritance.